Reporting and Data Analytics for Salesforce – Implementation Options

 Microsoft Excel provides built-in functionality to retrieve Salesforce object and report data into spreadsheets (Data → Get Data → From Online Services → From Salesforce Objects and Data → Get Data → From Online Services → From Salesforce Reports).

-Many modern reporting tools like Tableau or Power BI have Salesforce connectors.
+Many modern reporting tools like Tableau (now owned by Salesforce) or Microsoft Power BI have Salesforce connectors.
 They enable building complex, good looking reports without requiring in-depth experience in data analytics.
 These typically create their own tables for fact and dimensions and are good for medium-sized data sets.

 If a warehouse is already in place and fact calculations require Salesforce input data, it makes sense to leave operational reports within Salesforce, and move strategic/analytical reporting to the warehouse.